 Our verge is split in two by a concrete pathway – the exact width to fit council guidelines.
 There is no car parking against the verge which takes away the need to cater for passengers alighting from cars.
 Pedestrians may cross so they need access and a clear path to the concrete footpath.
 We are near the top of a hill, there is a creek at the bottom.

 On the space between the fence and the path, I already have flowers.
 The space between the path and the road will be planted out this autumn/winter with our new street tree and low native plants.
 It will be a space for primarily for bees, small birds, lizards and other wildlife.
 For pedestrians, it will offer flowers and, when the street tree grows, shade.
+Although some of the natives may be incidentally edible, I will not be using the verge for food production.

 - One of the basic ideas of permaculture, and a common sense idea, is that you grow food that needs the most attention close to where you use it – hence the traditional kitchen garden, pots of herbs by the back door, etc. It means that they are convenient for harvesting and, more importantly, more likely to be noticed and less likely to be neglected.
 I do not want to have to go out onto the footpath halfway through cooking dinner to grab some herbs, salad leaves or any other ingredient.